hpihkala/ethwatch/ethwatch-client/README.md

 ```
 const ethWatch = new EthWatch({
 	chain: 'ethereum',	// Name of the chain to connect to
-	confidence: 0.5, 	// Between 0 and 1, this is the ratio of seed nodes that must report an event before it's passed to the application
+	quorum: 0.5, 	// Between 0 and 1, this is the ratio of seed nodes that must report an event before it's passed to the application
 })
 ```